ujwalp198/madlibs-game-using-python/README.md

 # firstrepo
-this is my first rpo
+this is my first repo
-i know nothing about git and github
+I know nothing about Git and GitHub